 No win, no fee

-In addition, if your flight was cancelled with less than 2 weeks until you were due to depart you could be entitled to up to US$700 per person.
+Additionally, if the airline canceled your flight less than 2 weeks before you were due to fly, you may be owed up to US$700 as well.

 No win, no fee